cryptexfinance/website/src/pages/blog/2022-01-12-meet-the-team.md

   - TCAP
   - Blog
 ---
-**Weekly, Cryptex Finance will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
+**Weekly, Cryptex Finance will interview one of the core contributors involved in building the world's first Total Crypto Market Cap Token (TCAP).
 This week, Cullen shares his background and his design role with Cryptex.**

 **"What did you do before Cryptex?"**